 The Neill-Cochran House Museum is a short walk from the UT-Austin campus in the middle of Austin, Texas.
 We look after one of Austin’s oldest homes (1856), including the city’s sole remaining slave quarters.
 Through historically furnished spaces and multiple rotating art and history exhibitions, they convey the location of Austin and Texas and their history from the city’s founding in 1839 until 1930.

 Although the building was built by Abner Cook, it has changed many hands.
 It was used as a hospital during Civil War and even a blind school years ago.
-In the end the building was given for rent.
+In the end, the building was given for rent.

 Lastly, we would like to say that the museums and galleries in Austin, Tx, are operated differently from the world.
 Especially, the time, the ticket price and the things on view constantly change according to the footfall of visitors and the changing trends of the city.
 So, before you plan to stop by any best museums in Austin, make sure to check and even double-check the details very minutely, and never forget to carry your ID card along with you.

 Austin is a weird city with its exotic culture which is not exclusively American.
 The unofficial slogan for Austin is ‘Keep Austin Weird’ and Austin is different.
-The ten museums mentioned above not only fall into the category of classic or contemporary representation of art, but a few of them definitely are weird.
+The ten museums mentioned above not only fall into the category of classic or contemporary representation of art, but a few of them definitely is weird.